singul4ri7y/promit/README.md

 // Now print the name.
 System::stdout.write_line('Your name is : $name!');

-// This is more simpler and less modular way to do it. showl 'Your name is : $name!';
+// This is simpler and less modular way to do it. showl 'Your name is : $name!';
 ```
 - Fully Object Oriented with classes and instances 🧊.